Mr-Smyth/Touch-AI/README.md

 * As a user i want to easily find the information i want.
 * As a user i want to gain in-depth information from the website.
 * As a user i want to feel that the company is reputable.
-* As a user i want to know that i can easily contact someone.
+* As a user i want to know that i can easily and reliably contact someone.
 * As management i want a professional responsive online presence.
 * As management i want an accurate point of information quickly and easily accessible for partners.
 * As management i want to showcase our philosophy of support first.
-* As tech support i would like an online resourse (Faq/fttp) for partner tech information.
-* As tech support i would like an online resourse of downloads for support.
-* As tech support i would like a forum for dealers to discuss and post queries, and for us to respond.
+* As tech support i want to see how are services can be showcased to the clients.

 ---
 <div align="center">